myquay/michael-mckenna.com/blog/content/post/2023/indie-auth-in-asp-net.md

 [IndieAuth is an extension of the OAuth 2.0 protocol](https://indieauth.spec.indieweb.org/) which allows you to authenticate with your own domain instead of relying directly on a particular authenticaton provider.

-An important aspect of OAuth was to move away from providing your password to third-party apps directly, you only needed to enter your password in one place - where the account was held.
+An important aspect of OAuth was to move away from providing your password to third-party apps directly.
+With OAuth you only need to enter your password in one place; where the account was held.
 OAuth has been a great success in this regard with many major platforms such as Google, GitHub, Facebook, Twitter, etc. all supporting OAuth.

 IndieAuth takes this a step further by allowing you to use your own domain to authenticate rather than being bound to a particular authentication provider.